kornysietsma/korny-info-blog/source/drafts/2020-09-01-introducing-the-polyglot-code-explorer.html.markdown

 - Two to Eight coders is, in my view, generally OK.
 This is a "two-pizza team" - it's fine for the whole team to be changing a file.
 - Eight to 30 coders is definitely risky - maybe the file is tightly coupled with several areas of code, or full of bugs so people keep needing to fix it.
 High numbers are in brighter colours.

 _Note_ there is one current limitation here - the system treats unique user names / emails as unique individuals.
 So if you change email or git account, you will look like two people.
 I plan to add some way to flag duplicate names - possibly using [the pretty obscure git .mailmap file format](https://www.git-scm.com/docs/git-check-mailmap).
-But this might be a fair way down my to-do list.
+But this is a fair way down my to-do list.

 ### Churn